culur/stylelint-config/README.md

 - If you've installed `sass` or `dart-sass` or `node-sass`, the config will load the `stylelint-scss` plugin and its configurations.

 - If you've installed `tailwindcss`:

   - The rule `at-rule-no-unknown` will ignore all [Tailwind CSS's Directives](https://tailwindcss.com/docs/functions-and-directives).
   - The rule `order/order` (from `stylelint-order`) will be modified from `stylelint-config-hudochenkov/order` to our custom to make it can work with [Tailwind CSS](https://tailwindcss.com).

-> **Notice**: Please be careful with global installations.
-The package will treats them as local installations and the `stylelint-scss` plugin will be loaded.
+- If you've installed `vue`, the config will extends `stylelint-config-recommended-vue`.

 ### Dependencies

-The following packages are already installed, so you don't need to install them yourself anymore.
+This config bundles the following packages, you don't need to install them yourself anymore

+- `postcss-html`
+- `postcss-sass`
+- `postcss-scss`
+- `stylelint-config-html`
 - `stylelint-config-hudochenkov`
+- `stylelint-config-prettier`
 - `stylelint-config-standard`
+- `stylelint-config-standard-scss`
-- `stylelint-config-prettier`
+- `stylelint-config-standard-vue`
 - `stylelint-order`
 - `stylelint-scss`